Dzenly/nm-c/readme.md

 ## Usage

 ### `nmc <npm arguments destined for installation the whole node_modules>`
-Runs npm with the specified arguments (saving node_modules in cache) or unzips archieve from cache.'
+Runs npm with the specified arguments (saving node_modules in cache) or unzips archieve from cache.

 ### `nmc --nmc-clean`
 Cleans the whole nmc cache.